How is my property's value determined?

 Determining the Ending Value

 When you're ready to pay Point back, there are a few options for determining the ending value.
 If you're selling your home, we'll simply use the sales price, as long as it is an arm’s length transaction and the sale value represents the full market value of the property.
-If you repay Point through a refinance or another source of cash, we'll determine the property's value using an appraisal, AVMs, or a broker price opinion (BPO).
-If your refinancing lender is ordering an appraisal, we may use that valuation.
+If you repay Point through a refinance or another source of cash, we'll determine the property's value using an appraisal, an AVM, or a broker price opinion (BPO).